Agriculture remains the fifth-highest sector for greenhouse gas emissions, producing 11% of the UK’s total emissions in 2020.

 Activities such as the use of inorganic fertilisers, the use of fossil fuels to power farm machinery the production of animal feed, and the use of manure are all significant greenhouse gas emitters.
 However, the majority of the UK’s agricultural emissions is methane arising from livestock.

 Ruminant livestock (animals such as cows and sheep), have digestive systems that naturally produce methane.
-The challenge is how emissions from livestock farming can be minimised whilst also maintaining global food and nutrition security.
+The challenge is how emissions from livestock farming can be minimised while also maintaining global food and nutrition security.

 Meat remains an important source of protein for many people around the world.
 In 2018 to 2019, the average UK adult consumed per day: